Nima-Khodabandelou/Notes/README.md

 read-only  class -> all fields private. only getter returning private property of class to main method write-only class -> all fields private. only setter setting value passed from main to private fields
 ##
-package:
+package

  group of similar type of classes, interfaces, and sub-packages. access protection removes naming collision
 ##
 try block followed by either catch OR finally block
 ##
+Checked Exception

-Checked Exception: checked at compile-time.
+checked at compile-time.
 SQLException, ClassNotFoundException, etc.
 Unchecked Exception: handled at runtime.
 ArithmaticException, NullPointerException, ArrayIndexOutOfBoundsException, etc.
 Error: not recoverable -> cause program to exit.
 OutOfMemoryError, AssertionError, etc. advantage of exception handling:  maintain normal flow of application.